PulseMedia/PulseAddonApi/README.md

 ### Bugs
-Found a bug? - Please create an "*issue*" that we or the community can solve the bug
+Found a bug? - Please create an "*issue*" that we or the community can solve the bug If you found an bug or have an wish for the "BuiltIn JavaScript Apis" you can also create an "*issue*"

 ### Contribute
-Need a function or want to extend the current nativeBridge, just make an PR !
+Need a function or want to extend the current Api, just make an PR !

 **C# Contribution Requirements:**
 * C# Code must work in *NetStandard 2.0*